 * * *

 Here, his name is Brendan, a name he once heard being shouted at a boy who ventured too far into the breakers.
 Here, he can be whatever he wants.
+A man.
+A worldly traveller.
+An expert in chess.
 Still, he’s learned it’s better to remain consistent and under the radar, especially when you’ve got a good thing going.
 A nice name, Brendan, Deirdre always says, and he agrees with her because he must.
 If he’d told her his real title she’d probably choke on her tongue trying to pronounce it.
-Oxygen saturation does peculiar things to mammals, as it does to fish.
+Oxygen saturation must do peculiar things to mammals as well.

 * * *